onnx/onnx-mlir/docs/ImportONNXDefs.md

 ## Version of Operations
 As stated previous, we try to support the latest version of ONNX operations.
 The version of each operation currently supported is recorded in gen_onnx_mlir.py.
 This mechanism provides some stability in version.
 To check the changes in version, run gen_onnx_mlir.py with flag "--check-version" and the changes will be reported.
 To move to a newer version, manually update the version dictionary in the script.
+Supporting mulitple versions of one operation is not available yet.